mrgnhnt96/enum_assist/packages/enum_assist/README.md

 There are 5 arguments, 4 are the same as [MapExtension](#map-extension)

 The 5th argument is:
-- `defaultValue` (required), the `orElse` callback value.
+- `defaultValue` (required), used as the `orElse` callback value.
   - Can be any `const` value
-  - Type is inferred from the class's type arguments
+  - Type is inferred from the class's type argument

 Expected return values:
 - `defaultValue`: